 The last week I keep saying I simply want to say “yes” to as many churches as possible.
 Both Becca and I want to spend our time and energy helping churches in their mission to grow a generation of students that know Christ, know the Word and share it boldly.

-Thoughts on GENERATE Camp?
+Thoughts on the first few years of GENERATE Camp?

 Do you have a personal mission statement?